BU-hammerTeam/PyHammer/README.md

 ##Publications

-This project and accompanying work is described Appendix A in Kesseli et al. (in prep.).
-If you use the program, please cite Kesseli et al. (submitted).
+This project and accompanying work is described Appendix A in Kesseli et al. (2017).
+This paper is also published at  	[arXiv:1702.06957][arXiv_version].
+If you use the program, please cite Kesseli et al. (2017).

 ##Acknowledgements